 Dungeons & Dragons, naturally, has a panoply of them.
 The most common kinds are divided into good and evil by color; the metallic dragons are good, and the chromatic (red/blue/green/white/etc.) dragons are evil.
 There are also many weirder kinds, such as fairy dragons, gem dragons, planar dragons, and the extremely rare and powerful "epic" dragons.
 And, of course, some of these can not only shapeshift into humans, but breed with humans whilst transformed, giving us half-dragons.
 There's also the dragon type, which features creatures with draconic traits that don't quite measure up to "true" dragons.
-And then there are the Eastern dragons...
-Let's just say that there's a reason that dragons get title billing second only to "Dungeons".
+And then there are the Eastern dragons... let's just say that there's a reason that dragons get title billing second only to "Dungeons".
 An editor of Dragon MagazineLampshaded this trope waaaaay back in issue #52, writing that "There are as many varieties of dragon as there are people to think them up".

 Dragons are also powerful spellcasters in D&D, to the extent where many "spontaneous" arcane casters—that is, those who don't have to study or prepare spells—are said to be descended from dragons, as dragon blood can influence a line for a thousand generations.
 Interestingly, D&D dragons in general seem to combine features of Eastern and Western dragons.
 Gold dragons have been looking Eastern since 1st edition AD&D at least, possibly earlier.

-The Draconomicon is a Sourcebook for 3rd Edition D&D, dealing entirely with different types of dragons, dragon society, dragon characters, etc.
+Various Sourcebooks throughout D&D's history have been called Draconomicon, all of them dealing entirely with different types of dragons, dragon society, dragon characters, etc.

 Dragon Magazine, in its final print issue, revealed the mightiest of all the epic dragons: the Time Dragon.
 These dragons are so powerful that a wyrmling has 44 Hit Dice.
 A Great Wyrm has almost a hundred, and is, among other things, immune to any effect that is not instantaneous thanks to its connection to the timeline.
 It does not die of poison, disease, or age.
 It does not need to sleep.
 It can travel through time at will.
 Its breath weapon ages you or expels you from time itself.
 They are described as keeping their lairs in places so distant in space and time that they are virtually unreachable.
-And if that were not enough, a Time Dragon rarely deigns to converse with anything less than a god... and sometimes, not even then.
+And if that were not enough, a Time Dragon rarely deigns to converse with anything less than a god... and sometimes, not even with them.

 One of the things that makes the Time Dragon so scary is that because of the way that it ages, it can reach the Great Wyrm stage within minutes of being hatched.

-Dragons in the Eberron setting live on their own continent of Argonnessen and spend their time studying the Draconic Prophecy- a worldwide natural phenomenon that can be used to predict and manipulate the future- and engaging in manipulative plotting.
+Dragons in the Eberron setting live on their own continent of Argonnessen and spend their time studying the Draconic Prophecy — a worldwide natural phenomenon that can be used to predict and manipulate the future — and engaging in manipulative plotting.
 As part of Eberron's drive against Always Chaotic Evil, all bets are off when it comes to predicting a dragon's alignment through its appearance.

 Dragons in the Mystara setting have their own civilization, complete with dragon temples, dragon villages, and dragon shopkeepers, high in the Wyrmsteeth Mountains.
 Mystaran dragons, like those of Eberron, are not strongly tied to their alignments ... which is a good thing for everyone, as the only metallic varieties found there (barring Fanon Discontinuity) are gold.